crtallent/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+## Overview

+For this project, we are tasked with performing the following objectives:

+1. Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
+2. Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
+3. Run t-tests to determine if the manufacturing lots are statistically different from the mean population
+4. Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

 ### Linear Regression to Predict MPG

 In our [multiple linear regression results](https://github.com/crtallent/MechaCar_Statistical_Analysis/blob/main/Challenge/Images/lm%20sum.png), we see that roughly 71% of our variability can be explained by this linear model.
 This indicates that there is a 71% likelihood that this data would represent real-world data points.
 The variables that provided a non-random amount of variance to the MPG values in the dataset were vehicle_length and ground_clearance, at 2.60e12 and 5.21e-08, respectively.
 The below image shows the detailed results of our multiple linear regression model: